core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Cancellation ### {#ssec-server-side-cancellation-oscore}

-When canceling a group observation (see {{ssec-server-side-cancellation}}), the phantom cancellation request MUST be secured, by using Group OSCORE.
-In particular, the group mode of Group OSCORE defined in {{Section 8 of I-D.ietf-core-oscore-groupcomm}} MUST be used.

-Like defined in {{ssec-server-side-request-oscore}} for the phantom registration request, the server protects the phantom cancellation request as per {{Section 8.1 of I-D.ietf-core-oscore-groupcomm}}, by using its Sender Context and consuming its current Sender Sequence number in the OSCORE group, from its Sender Context.

-The following, corresponding multicast error response defined in {{ssec-server-side-cancellation}} is also protected with Group OSCORE, as per {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}}.
-In particular, the server MUST use its own Sender Sequence Number as Partial IV to protect the error response, and include it as Partial IV in the OSCORE option of the response.
-This is required, since the client has never seen that request, and thus cannot build the AEAD nonce based on the Partial IV of the phantom cancellation request.
+When canceling a group observation (see {{ssec-server-side-cancellation}}), the multicast response with error code 5.03 (Service Unavailable) is also protected with Group OSCORE, as per {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}}.
+The server MUST use its own Sender Sequence Number as Partial IV to protect the error response, and include it as Partial IV in the OSCORE option of the response.

-Note that, differently from the multicast notifications, this multicast error response will be the only one securely paired with the phantom cancellation request.

 ## Client-Side Requirements ## {#sec-client-side-with-security}